December 17, 2020 by

 - Encourage the senior to exercise with you, including getting outside for walks to enjoy nature.

 - Turn on some of the senior’s favorite music, or if the senior plays an instrument, request that he/she play some songs for you.

 - Stay positive yourself, providing affirmations to remind the senior of your love and of the many small but wonderful aspects each new day brings.

 - Most importantly, just be there, regardless of the senior’s mood.
 Sometimes, just sitting quietly together can make a world of difference in how someone feels.

-Contact At Home Independent Living’s experts in elder care in Memphis, NY and surrounding areas, at (315) 579-4663 for further tips and resources to help improve health and wellbeing for older adults, and for the professional in-home care that makes each day the best it can be.
+Contact At Home Independent Living’s experts in home care in Onondaga, NY and surrounding areas, at (315) 579-4663 for further tips and resources to help improve health and wellbeing for older adults, and for the professional in-home care that makes each day the best it can be.